Mehedi001/admibucket-client/README.md

 - My College Route user can see His/Her submitted college list & they can see selected college detail from this route.

--This website have login/logout functionality with firebase. login with email & password. also login with google & facebook. if user successfully registered/login they can see their name in navbar section & see their photo in navbar. user also reset their password.
+- This website have login/logout functionality with firebase. login with email & password. also login with google & facebook. if user successfully registered/login they can see their name in navbar section & see their photo in navbar. user also reset their password.

 - 404 Page Created for invalid route.